tembo-io/website/docs/tembo-stacks/enterprise-llm.md

 ## Extensions

 - [postgresml](https://pgt.dev/extensions/postgresml) - `pgml` allows you to train and run machine learning models in Postgres.
 It supports a variety of models and algorithms, including linear regression, logistic regression, decision tree, random forest, and k-means clustering.
-It also provides hooks into HuggingFace for downloading and consuming pre-training models and transformers.
+It also provides hooks into HuggingFace for downloading and consuming pre-trained models and transformers.
 - [pgvector](https://pgt.dev/extensions/pgvector) - `pgvector` is a vector similarity search engine for Postgres.
-It is typically used for storing embedding and then conducting vector search on that data.
+It is typically used for storing embeddings and then conducting vector search on that data.
-- [pg_embedding](https://pgt.dev/extensions/pg_embedding) - an alternative to `pgvector` and provides similar functionality.
+- [pg_embedding](https://pgt.dev/extensions/pg_embedding) - an alternative to `pgvector` that provides similar functionality.
 - [pg_vectorize](https://pgt.dev/extensions/vectorize) - an orchestration layer for embedding generation and store, vector search and index maintenance.
 It provides a simple interface for generating embeddings from text, storing them in Postgres, and then searching for similar vectors using `pgvector`.

 The extensions listed above are all very flexible and support many use cases.
 Visit their documentation pages for additional details.